 Both incredibly talented young men indeed!
 You won’t want to miss this opening concert!!

-Tickets will also be available at the door (cash or cheque only).
-For a season brochure or to order a subscription by phone: 204-944-9431.
+Tickets will also be available at the door.
+For a season brochure or to also order a subscription by phone: 204-944-9431.
 WMC is a member of Musicnet.